 - Includes an annotated bibliography and detailed appendixes

-- Forthcoming Instructor's manual (available only to professors)
+- Instructor's manual (available only to teachers)

 William Bialek is the John Archibald Wheeler/Battelle Professor in Physics at Princeton University, where he is also a member of the multidisciplinary Lewis-Sigler Institute for Integrative Genomics, and is Visiting Presidential Professor of Physics at the Graduate Center of the City University of New York.
 He is the coauthor of Spikes: Exploring the Neural Code.